2600hz/kazoo/applications/crossbar/doc/metaflows.md

     * "self": listen for DTMF on the leg of the device/user with the metaflow
     * "peer": listen on the opposite leg of the device/user
     * "both": listen to both legs of the call for DTMF
-* use_fast_rearm: allows immediate retries of failed entries; defaults to false.
-When true, the binding digit will typically reset the previous input allowing the user to start over at any time if they made a mistake.
-This also means you can't have the binding digit in the number sequence that follows, because the binding digit will discard the prior digits.
-For example if your binding digit is '*' and you have "123*456" number configured when you dial "*123*456" it will activate metaflow "456", not "123*456".
-An exception to this rule when you need a double binding digit, so binding digit '*' and number "*" is a valid shortcut.
-Another valid example is binding digit '*' and number "*123", so when you dial "**123" the first '*' is the binding digit that arms metaflows, but the second '*' is part of the number and will be treated as "*123", not as just "123".

 ###### Numbers